MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 ### Create an endpoint

 An endpoint is needed to host the model.
-Take the following steps to create an endpoint:
+To create an endpoint, take the following steps:

 1. Set up a variable to store your endpoint name.
 Replace the name in the following code with one that's unique within the region of your resource group.